zperk13/dotfiles/README.md

     - super+ctrl+l
 - [flameshot](https://github.com/flameshot-org/flameshot)
     - super+shift+s
-## Desktop files
-I do have desktop files in here too.
-They won't work for you unless you have the same username as me because they use absolute paths, but that's easily fixed.
-Feel free to take inspiration for how to do protontricks stuff with them.
 ## Font
 Multiple files assume you have [JetBrains Mono](https://www.jetbrains.com/lp/mono/) installed.
 If you don't have it, nothing will break, but I highly reccomend you either use it or another [nerd font](https://www.nerdfonts.com/) and change the configs to use your preferred nerd font.
 Here's a list of files that reference JetBrains Mono:
 - [.config/dunst/dunstrc](.config/dunst/dunstrc)